turanct/bdsm/README.md

 [![Travis CI](https://api.travis-ci.org/turanct/bdsm.svg?branch=master)](https://travis-ci.org/turanct/bdsm)

 A really simple migrations library.
+It is currently *not meant to be used in production* but nobody's going to stop you if you really want to.
+Use at your own risk.

 Usage